 Check with your 529 agency to see what information they require well in advance of the billing deadline.
-Many 529 agencies take 2-3 weeks to process payments so plan ahead to make sure your funds will arrive on the billing due date.
+Many 529 agencies take two to three weeks to process payments, so plan ahead to make sure your funds will arrive on the billing due date.

 How do I apply an outside scholarship towards my bill?

 Please email our office a copy of the outside scholarship notification.
 It must include the amount, time period (year or semester) you are receiving it for, and the agency or payer contact information for the scholarship.

 I’ve taken out a loan to cover my bill but they said it won’t disburse until after the due date.

 All loans that are fully certified will be credited on your bill and you will not receive a late fee if the loan was ready for certification by the due date.
 Please make sure your lender has all required documents if you have not received notification that the loan has been certified.

 The carets indicate your bill has a negative balance or credit.
 If you are due a refund, refunds will be issued according to our policy specified at uarts.edu/billing.